Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems

-\begin{definition}[$\cDecider$-\NDP] \deflab{N:D:P} An instance of a \emphi{$\cDecider$-\WellBehavedDistanceProblem{}} consists of a pair $(\PntSetA, \Context)$, where $\PntSetA \subseteq \Re^d$ is a set of $n$ distinct weighted points\footnote{The case when $\PntSetA$ is a multiset can also be handled.
-See \remref{multi}.}, and $\Context$ is the \emphi{context} of the given instance (of size $O(n)$) and consists of the relevant parameters for the problem.
+\begin{definition}[$\cDecider$-\NDP] \deflab{N_D_P} An instance of a \emphi{$\cDecider$-\WellBehavedDistanceProblem{}} consists of a pair $(\PntSetA, \Context)$, where $\PntSetA \subseteq \Re^d$ is a set of $n$ distinct weighted points\footnote{The case when $\PntSetA$ is a multiset can also be handled.
+See \remref{multi}.}, and $\Context$ is the \emphi{context} of the given instance (of size $O(n)$) and consists of the relevant parameters for the problem\footnote{In almost all cases, the context is a set of integers, usually of constant size.}.
 For a fixed \emphi{$\cDecider$-\NDP{}}, the task is to evaluate a function $\target(\PntSetA, \Context) \rightarrow \Re^+$, defined over such input pairs, that has the following properties:

-\begin{compactitem} \item \PDecider: There exists an $O(n)$ time $\cDecider$-decider for $\target{}$, for some \emph{constant} $\cDecider$.
+\begin{compactitem} \item \PDecider: There exists an $O(n)$ time $\cDecider$-decider for $\target{}$, for some \emph{constant} $\cDecider \geq 1$.